katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 - "Download the container images needed for the introduction to open data"
 - "Open your own CMSSW open data container and check that graphical windows open"
 keypoints:
-- "You have now set up a docker container as a working enviroment for CMS open data.
-You know how to open a graphical window in it and how to pass files between your own computer and the container."
+- "The CMSSW open data container is mandatory for working with CMS open data"
+- "Other containers are provided for your convenience."
+- "The containers are large and they need to downloaded in advance before the workshop."

 ---